 Priced between $20 and $30, depending on the configuration, Bosch Impact Tough Screwdriver Bit Sets give you tons of great options.
 The price and value fall somewhere between the most premium solutions and those of value brands.
 Realistically, they’re priced well and come from a brand that dominates much of the accessories market.
 These customizable Impact Tough bit sets are easily priced within reach for both professional tradesmen and DIYers.

 You can also pick up the DeWalt DWA2T40IR 40-piece Impact Ready Screwdriving Set for less than $25.
 We like the quality of these bits as well—plus DeWalt gives you a rather nice assortment.

 How We Pick Our Selections

-When choosing the best screwdriver sets we focused on several key aspect of what makes a good hand tool.
-Everyone from plumbers to electricians to mechanics use screwdrivers.
-For us to pick the best products means we need an understand of just how these Pros use these tools in their daily work.
+When choosing the best screwdriver sets we focused on several key aspects of what makes a good hand tool.
+Everyone uses screwdrivers—from plumbers to electricians to mechanics.
+For us to pick the best products means we need an understanding of just how these Pros use these tools in their daily work.
 As such, we did some consulting.
 When the dust cleared, here are the particular things we took care to really examine for each pick:

 Comfort and Ergonomics

 We don’t like using screwdrivers that don’t give you a good grip.
 At the same time, it shouldn’t hurt your hand if you really need to bear down on a screw.
 For mechanics, we paid attention to which drivers had a nice fit but also held up to grease and dirt.
 If a driver slips out of your grip when you get a little greasy—that’s not a great tool for you.